 Abstract.
 We present practical attacks against OCB2, an ISO-standard authenticated encryption (AE) scheme.
 OCB2 is a highly-efficient blockcipher mode of operation.
 It has been extensively studied and widely believed to be secure thanks to the provable security proofs.
-Our attacks allows the adversary to create forgeries with (almost-known) single encryption query.
-The source of our attacks is the way OCB2 implements AE using a tweakable blockcipher, called XEX\.
+Our attacks allow the adversary to create forgeries with single encryption query of almost-known plaintext.
+The source of our attacks is the way OCB2 implements AE using a tweakable blockcipher, called XEX.
 We have verified our attacks using a reference code of OCB2.
 Our attacks do not break the privacy of OCB2, and are not applicable to the others, including OCB1 and OCB3.